 Out-of-Network benefits apply when Covered Services are rendered by a Non-Preferred Provider.
+Please see the "Important Note" in the Claims Payment section of this Booklet concerning Non-Preferred Providers effective January 1, 2019.

 Open Enrollment

 A period of time in which eligible people or their dependents can enroll without penalty after the initial enrollment.
 See the "Eligibility and Enrollment - Adding Members" section for more details.